Canine circovirus: Symptoms

 Circoviruses are generally known to be responsible for potentially fatal illnesses in birds, pigs, bats, dogs, minks, and humans.
 Dogs with circovirus infection may develop hematochezia, hemorrhagic diarrhea, and increasing vomiting, and possible conditions include ascites, pleural effusion, hypovolemic shock, bicavitary hemorrhage, and disseminated intravascular coagulation.
 Organs that CaCV DNA has been shown to be present in include the intestines, spleen, lungs, brain, liver, and lymph nodes.

 Co-infections are also a common occurrence in animals afflicted with CaCV.
-Canine distempter and parvovirus (genotype 2) were the most common co-infectors in a group of domestic dogs and other wild canids studied in 2016 by Zaccaria et al. It is also suspected that younger individuals may be more at risk of developing life-threatening symptoms than adult animals, but that claim cannot yet be scientifically made due to sampling bias.
+Canine distemper and parvovirus (genotype 2) were the most common co-infectors in a group of domestic dogs and other wild canids studied in 2016 by Zaccaria et al. It is also suspected that younger individuals may be more at risk of developing life-threatening symptoms than adult animals, but that claim cannot yet be scientifically made due to sampling bias.
 A cure for CaCV is currently unknown and treatment is non-specific.